UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 upload_priv_key              | Yoda public upload private key (base64 encoded)
 upload_pub_key               | Yoda public upload public key (base64 encoded)
 yoda_moai_version            | Version of MOAI (the OAI-PMH server) to use.
-Defaults to the value of `yoda_version`.
+Defaults to the value of `yoda_version`. yoda_inbox_authorized_keys   | Path of inbox user SSH authorized keys file (may need to be adjusted if SSH daemon AuthorizedKeysFile setting uses something other than .ssh/authorized_keys)

 ### Landingpages configuration